 values: highmem

 The IgnoredDuringExecution part of the setting indicates that if the node labels change, the pod shouldn't be evicted from the node.
-The Kubernetes scheduler only uses the updated node labels for new pods being scheduled, not pods already scheduled on the nodes.
+The Kubernetes scheduler only uses the updated node labels for new pods being scheduled, not pods which are already scheduled on the nodes.

-For more information, see Affinity and anti-affinity.
+For more information, you may refer to Affinity and anti-affinity.

 Inter-pod affinity and anti-affinity

-One final approach for the Kubernetes scheduler to logically isolate workloads is using inter-pod affinity or anti-affinity.
+One final approach for the Kubernetes scheduler is to logically isolate workloads using the inter-pod affinity or anti-affinity.
 The settings define that pods shouldn't be scheduled on a node that has an existing matching pod, or that they should be scheduled.
 By default, the Kubernetes scheduler tries to schedule multiple pods in a replica set across nodes.
 You can define more specific rules around this behavior.

 A good example is a web application that also uses an Azure Cache for Redis.
 You can use pod anti-affinity rules to request that the Kubernetes scheduler distributes replicas across nodes.
 You can then use affinity rules to make sure that each web app component is scheduled on the same host as a corresponding cache.
 The distribution of pods across nodes looks like the following example: